mrmattson/next/index.md

 We should focus on reusable components instead of templates.
 According to the developers of React:

-> "Templates separate technologies, not concerns."
+> Templates separate technologies, not concerns.

 By having related layout and logic together under the same component the overall system becomes cleaner.
 We respect React for this important insight.